sarbogast/development/README.md

 Development→ GitHub → CircleCI → Docker Hub → Tutum → Production

-I've updated the background color to grey, pushed it to GitHub and the change is live on the staging Tutum node soon after:
+I've updated the background color to grey, pushed it to GitHub and the change is reflected on the staging Tutum node soon after:

 ![](assets/web-app-grey.png)

 ### Continuously Deploy Sync Gateway

 Again, the same concept applies to deploy the **syncgateway** service.
-Create a Redeploy Trigger in Tutum and copy the URL to a new WebHook in Docker Hub for the repository **kitchensync/sync-gateway-config**.
+Create a Redeploy Trigger in Tutum and copy the URL to a new WebHook in Docker Hub for the repository **kitchensync/sync-gateway**.
 To check that it's working I'm going to push an update to `development.json` with the following:

 ```js
 	...